ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

     - for embedded systems is probably main layer of code
     - stored in non-volotile memory like flash memory or EEPROM

+## SYSTEM MEMORY
+- for modern processors, with memory controllers, every process has it's own virtual memory address space
+    - so process A and B can have a mapping for the same virtual address, but physical address obviously cant overlap

 ## FILE SYSTEMS
 - storage device vs partition vs volume vs file system
     - physical storage devices are split into multiple partitions